Large automorphism groups of ordinary curves in characteristic $2$: Background and Preliminary Results

-where $\bar{\gamma} = \gamma(\cX/S)$ is the $p$-rank of $\cX/S$ and $\ell_1,\ldots,\ell_k$ denote the sizes of the short orbits of $S$.
-Both the Hurwitz and Deuring-Shafarevich formulas hold true for rational and elliptic curves provided that $G$ is a finite subgroup.
-A subgroup of $\aut_{K}(\cX)$ is a \emph{$p'$-group} (or \emph{a prime to $p$}) group if its order is prime to $p$.
-A subgroup $G$ of $\aut_{K}(\cX)$ is \emph{tame} if the $1$-point stabilizer of any point in $G$ is $p'$-group.
+A subgroup of $\aut(\cX)$ is a \emph{$p'$-group} (or \emph{a prime to $p$} group) if its order is prime to $p$.
+A subgroup $G$ of $\aut(\cX)$ is \emph{tame} if the stabilizer of any point in $G$ is a $p'$-group.
 Otherwise, $G$ is \emph{non-tame} (or \emph{wild}).
-Every $p'$-subgroup of $\aut_{K}(\cX)$ is tame, but the converse is not always true.
 If $G$ is tame, then the classical Hurwitz bound $|G|\leq 84(g(\cX)-1)$ holds, but for non-tame groups this is far from being true.
-A result by Henn, however, states that $|G| \leq 8g(\cX)^3$ unless $\cX$ is isomorphic to one of four exceptional curves, see \cite[Theorem 11.127]{hirschfeld-korchmaros-torres2008}.
-It should be noted that all such exceptions have zero $p$-rank.

 In this paper we deal with \emph{ordinary curves}, that is, curves for which equality $g(\cX) = \gamma(\cX)$ holds.
 We now collect some results regarding automorphism groups of ordinary curves. \begin{theorem}[\cite{nakajima 1987}, Theorem 3] Let $\cX$ be an ordinary curve with $g(\cX) \geq 2$.
-Then the following inequality holds;
+Then the following inequality